The .club Club

 insert into foo (id, val) values (:id, :val)

-You can then pass many dicts to the resulting function, like this:
+You can then pass a list of dicts to the resulting function, like this:

 { 'id': 2, 'val': 'x' },